Governing Board of the American Institute of Physics

-It was on motion voted that the Board should consider that its membership as designated until June 1, 1931 continues untile December 31, 1931 or until the cooperating societies take other action.
+It was on motion voted that the Board should consider that its membership as designated until June 1, 1931 continues until December 31, 1931 or until the cooperating societies take other action.

-On motion the executive committee of the Governing Board was constituted to serve until December 31, 1931 consisting of the Chairman and the Secretary of the Board, ex-officio, and three other members to be appointed as threse members L.A.
+On motion the executive committee of the Governing Board was constituted to serve until December 31, 1931 consisting of the Chairman and the Secretary of the Board, ex-officio, and three other members to be appointed by the Chairman.
+The chair appointed as these members L.A.
 Jones, Harvey Fletcher and W.P.
 Davey.

 Terms of Future Board Members